What to Know About Capital Gains Tax on Home Sales

 With Truehold, you can sell your home and cash in on your home equity, then continue living in the home as a renter.* Rather than paying for two sets of closing costs back to back, you can bide your time and develop a strategy, leveraging every tool at your disposal to reduce your capital gains tax liability when tax season rolls around.
 That way, should the time come that you’re ready to move into your next place, you can do so with your best foot forward.

-Connect with one of our representatives today to see how Truehold’s sell-and-stay transaction can help you unlock your home equity and navigate the road ahead.
-Find out if this approach is right for you and get a cash offer on your home within 24 hours.
+Connect with one of our representatives today to see how Truehold’s sell and stay transaction can help you unlock your home equity and navigate the road ahead.
+Find out if this approach is right for you and get an offer on your home.

 Disclaimer*: After the home sale, you must comply with the terms of your lease to continue living in the home.
 This includes making timely payments on your rent for your minimum lease term (which ranges from 6 – 24 months).